Azure-Samples/todo-java-postgresql-terraform/README.md

 > NOTE:
 >
 > - The `azd up` command will create Azure resources that will incur costs to your Azure subscription.
 You can clean up those resources manually via the Azure portal or with the `azd down` command.
-> - You can call `azd up` as many times as you like to both provision and deploy your solution.
+> - You can call `azd up` as many times as you like to both provision and deploy your solution, but you only need to provide the `--template` parameter the first time you call it to get the code locally.
+Subsequent `azd up` calls do not require the template parameter.
+If you do provide the parameter, all your local source code will be overwritten if you agree to overwrite when prompted.
 > - You can always create a new environment with `azd env new`.

 ### Application Architecture